 Step 3.
 Preparing for mediation

-The parties should bring any information and documents to mediation that they think will be helpful to support their position on any issues in dispute.
-The Board will contact the parties about the exchange of documents before the mediation.
+The parties should bring any information and documents to mediation they think support their position on any issues in dispute.
+The Tribunal contacts the parties about the exchange of documents before the mediation.

 Parties with authority to resolve all issues must attend and participate.
 If a party is a corporation, the corporate representative must have full knowledge of the matter and unrestricted authority to resolve the dispute.